Developer Guide for NUSMaze

 - Deleting an alias that was previously set

-6.1 Enterdelete alias
+6.1 Enterdelete alias→alias that exists

 Expected:Got it!
 Successfully deleted ALIAS THAT EXISTS from alias list!